ciscoheat/sveltekit-flash-message/README.md

 # sveltekit-flash-message ⚡

-**sveltekit-flash-message 2.0 has just been released.
+**Version 2.0 has just been released.
 See the end of this document for a simple migration guide.**

 This is a [Sveltekit](https://kit.svelte.dev/) library that passes temporary data to the next request, usually from [form actions](https://kit.svelte.dev/docs/form-actions) and [endpoints](https://kit.svelte.dev/docs/routing#server).
 It's useful when you want a success or failure message displayed after a POST, which should not always be displayed at the form, rather as a message on the page that the request was redirected to.